w0lek/ezgl/doc/qtport.md

 </div>

-- initial idea is to get cairo-like QPainter implementation at initial stage without advanced render optimization (like batching primitives or use OpenGL FrameBufferObject as a surface target device for QPainter to get OpenGL HW acceleration), so we basically copy cairo->QPainter API 1 to 1.
+- initial idea is to get a cairo-like QPainter implementation at the initial stage without advanced render optimization (such as batching primitives or using an OpenGL FrameBufferObject as a surface target device for QPainter to get OpenGL HW acceleration), so we basically copy the cairo → QPainter API 1 to 1.
-This step will not be redundant, since the rest drawing techinc optimization could be run on top of that API, without big re-write.
+**Note**: This step will not be redundant, since the remaining drawing-technology optimizations can be built on top of that API without major rewrites.
-We don't use QPainter directly but subclass it and reimplement API which is in use (because we will needed when we have stage of render optimization: not immediate drawing, but grouping by style and batch render).

 **Future optimization:**
-  - batching primitives to draw batch with shared style.
+  - batching primitives to draw batches with a shared style.
-  We collect all objects and stored it in container, sort by style.
-Draw primitives same type and style in single draw call.
-(QPainter::drawLines() for lines, and we could try implement batch rendering of filled rectangles by using QPainterPath)
+We collect all objects and store them in a container, then sort them by style.
+Primitives of the same type and style are drawn in a single draw call (QPainter::drawLines() for lines, for filled rectangles we can try batching using QPainterPath)

-- when QImage is used as a target for rendering it's actually SW renderer, where the videocard is not accelerate the rendering process.
-To get benefit of using HW acceleration we need change QImage render target device to QOpenGLFrameBuferObject.
+- when a QImage is used as the rendering target, it is actually a software renderer, meaning the video card does not accelerate the rendering process.
+To benefit from hardware acceleration, we need to change the QImage render target to a QOpenGLFramebufferObject.

-**Note**: QPainter will use same API, the restriction is using OpenGL is:
+**Note**: QPainter will use the same API.
+The restrictions when using OpenGL are:
-1. We need initilize GL context
+1. We need to initialize an OpenGL context.
-2. The OpenGL calls must be called inside the QOpenGLWidget::paintEvent call, so we need to have ability to store render objects in container (this part will be done on a batching optimization)
+2. All OpenGL calls must be made inside QOpenGLWidget::paintEvent(), so we must be able to store render objects in a container (this part will be handled during batching optimization).

 ```mermaid
 flowchart TD